Tips and Testimonials

 I would also encourage, if possible, to try different types of research.
 I have been fortunate enough to have experience in basic science research, clinical quality improvement research, and medical sociology research.
 These experiences have all been quite different, but I have found that I like medical sociology research best.
 Find the type of research you’re most passionate about before calling off research all together if you don’t initially enjoy it.
 Follow your passions and do things that you enjoy!

-For RaMP 2018, I had the opportunity to work in Dr. Shuk-Mei Ho’s lab under my mentor, Dr. Ana Cheong.
+I had the opportunity to work in Dr. Shuk-Mei Ho’s lab under my mentor, Dr. Ana Cheong.
 This lab investigated the effects of environmental exposure to heavy metals on prostate stem cells and the risk of developing prostate cancer.
 My role in the project focused on gene expression, so I learned basic molecular biology techniques such as RNA extraction and PCR, as well as presentation skills, and time management.

-I returned to the same lab in the summer of 2018 for the SURF program, where I became responsible for my own project and continued to develop.
+I returned to the same lab in the summer for the SURF program, where I became responsible for my own project and continued to develop.
 Both research experiences are useful in my current research co-op at CCHMC.